-Currently, Shauna works tirelessly as a criminal defense attorney, advocating on behalf of indigent clients throughout Alameda County.
-She provides expert representation in misdemeanor cases, preliminary hearing felony matters, extradition cases and more.
+Prior to working at Medina Orthwein LLP, Shauna worked tirelessly as a criminal defense attorney, advocating on behalf of indigent clients throughout Alameda County.
+She provided expert representation in both misdemeanors and felony cases, preliminary hearings, extradition cases and more.

 Shauna has also volunteered for various LGBTQ organizations, co-organized countless events including the 4th Annual Queer People of Color Conference, and has even served as a delegate at the Black LGBT Emerging Leader’s Conference hosted by the White House (2011).
 After law school, Shauna became a Board Member of BALIF, the Bay Area’s oldest and largest LGBT bar association, as well as a Board Member for USF Law’s Public Interest Law Foundation Advisory Board.
-Presently, Shauna is an active member of Alameda County’s Racial Justice Committee and mentor through the Point Foundation – The National LGBT Scholarship Fund.
+Shauna is also a mentor through the Point Foundation – The National LGBT Scholarship Fund.
 She is honored to continue serving her community by joining the Board of Directors for the Oakland LGBTQ Community Center.

 In her personal life, Shauna practices self care by hiking with her wife and rescue pup Maya, running 5Ks, and completing DIY projects.